lee-dohm/rails-pseudoloc/README.md

 end
 ```

-And then restart the Rails application.
+Set the environment variable to turn on pseudoloc and then restart the Rails application.
+To turn it off, simply clear the environment variable and restart the Rails application.

 ## Limitations